 - they received any expense payments or benefits in kind in the relevant period

 - the expenses or benefits were included in a Pay As You Earn (PAYE) Settlement Agreement

 You must recalculate their AWE if you had to recalculate your employee’s earnings because they didn’t qualify and both the following apply:

 - some of their earnings were included in a PAYE Settlement Agreement

-- they then get a backdated pay rise that is effective during or before the start of the relevant period which you hadn’t included in the original calculation
+- they get a backdated pay rise that’s effective during or before the start of the relevant period which you hadn’t included in the original calculation

 If they don’t intend to return to work after the birth they may still be entitled to benefit from the pay rise.
-You must check the terms of her old contract of employment with you.
+You must check the terms of their old contract of employment.

-If an employee has entered into a salary sacrifice with you their AWE is calculated using the amount of earnings actually paid to them during the relevant period.
-SMP cannot be sacrificed, it must be paid in full.
+If an employee has entered into a salary sacrifice their AWE is calculated using the amount of earnings actually paid to them during the relevant period.
+SMP can’t be sacrificed, it must be paid in full.